-You will be asked to make minor changes to the Closing Statement to reflect the exchange.
+You will be asked to make minor changes to the closing statement to reflect the exchange.
 Most other aspects of the transaction are handled as normal.
 The QI will forward detailed instructions prior to closing.
-The QI will sign the Settlement Statement after it is approved by their client and you will be asked to wire the net proceeds to the QI.
+The QI will sign the Settlement Statement after it is approved by the Exchanger and you will be asked to wire the net proceeds to the QI.
 On the purchase side, the QI will transfer the exchange funds to you for the acquisition of the replacement property.

-While the 1031 regulations do not specifically require the changes to the Settlement Statement, the changes do go a long way to properly document the exchange transaction in the unlikely event of an audit.
-Some of the changes a QI will ask the closing agent to make include:
+While the 1031 regulations do not specifically require the changes to the closing statement, the changes do go a long way to properly document the exchange transaction in the unlikely event of an audit.
+Some of the changes a QI will ask the closing officer to make include:

 Unfortunately no lender fees (application fees, points, etc.) can be paid from the exchange funds when purchasing the replacement property.
 These fees are classified as loan acquisition fees and not routine property closing costs.
 The Exchanger must pay these fees out-of-pocket.

 In a typical exchange, title insurance is handled as normal.